Alternator Replacement Cost: 6 Signs You Need to Replace it!

 5. Corroded Battery Terminals

-While corrosion on battery terminals can occur for various reasons, it can also be due to a failing alternator.
+While corrosion on car battery terminals can occur for various reasons, it can also be due to a failing alternator.
 When the alternator isn’t charging the battery properly, it can lead to an imbalance in the battery’s chemical composition.
 This can cause increased corrosion on the terminals.

 6. Early Battery Failure